vicmeow/sanity-plugin-emoji-picker/README.md

 }
 ```

-To customize the picker, you can pass the same options as the emoji-mart picker accepts in a picker `object`.
+The emoji input accepts a`picker` option that accepts the same options as the emoji-mart picker.
 [Full list of options.](https://github.com/missive/emoji-mart#picker)

 ```js
 {